 11. Egypt is hot, hot hot!

-True, during the summer, Egypt is extremely hot.
-But in the winter, people living in Egypt actually need to turn on the heat!
+True, during the summer, Egypt is extremely hot, and especially during the days.
+However, in the winter, people living in Egypt quite often on need to turn on the heat!
+In fact, some nights can be positively cold, and if your trip itinerary includes one or more nights in the desert, having some warm clothing is essential.
 In the spring and fall, you can expect mild temperatures that are perfect for sightseeing.

 12. Egyptian cities are dirty

-13. A luxury trip to Egypt will be expensive
+13. A luxury trip to Egypt with a Nile cruise will be expensive

 That is not always the case!
 Great food and fun attractions are surprisingly affordable in Egypt, so your budget may not be as thin as you think it is.
-Check out our many guided tours of Egypt to find the perfect getaway for you!
+Check out our many Egypt tour packages to find the perfect getaway for you!

 Come Explore the Best of Egypt Your Way!